openfisca/biryani/docs/source/tutorial1-web-form.rst

 ==========================

 *Biryani* is a Python package split into several modules, to allow you to ony import the converters you need for your application.
-The most frequently used converters are in package :mod:`biryani.baseconv`.
+The most frequently used converters are in package :mod:`biryani1.baseconv`.

->>> from biryani import baseconv as conv
+>>> from biryani1 import baseconv as conv

 First we need to cleanup username: